nikhilg2603/hilabs/README.md

 jupyter lab  # or jupyter notebook
 ```

-3. In `/notebooks/hilabs.ipynb`, set the input paths (top cell).
+3. In `main.ipynb`, set the input paths (top cell).
-4. Run all cells.
+- First, upload all the required files (like the data files and any other input files) into the same folder where the notebook is.

+- Then, open the notebook and start running the cells one by one until you reach the feature making part.

+- Once you get the final_feature_columns, you don’t need to train the model again.

+- After that, just load the saved model and use it to make predictions on the data.

+- That’s it — the model will give you the predicted results based on the final features.

+- You can then save the predictions if needed.

-5. The notebook writes:
+The notebook writes:

 ```
 ./Prediction.csv   # columns: patient_id, predicted_risk_score